Configure and pay for parallel jobs

 There is no time limit on parallel jobs for public projects and a 30 hour time limit per month for private projects.

 |Public project||Up to 10 free Microsoft-hosted parallel jobs that can run for up to 360 minutes (6 hours) each time||No overall time limit per month|

 |Private project||One free job that can run for up to 60 minutes each time||1,800 minutes (30 hours) per month|

 When the free tier is no longer sufficient, you can pay for additional capacity per parallel job.
+For pricing cost per parallel job, see the Azure DevOps pricing page.
 Paid parallel jobs remove the monthly time limit and allow you to run each job for up to 360 minutes (6 hours).
-Buy Microsoft-hosted parallel jobs.